 They are pack dogs and hate when they are not with their families.
 The breed is prone to separation anxiety if left alone for too long.
 Owners will often send their dogs to day care or hire a dog sitter if they are not home all day.

 Overall, the Basset Hound is fairly well behaved and laid back dog.
 They may, however, get into some trouble if left alone or neglected.

 Some like to let others know about their loneliness by barking and baying while others prefer to chew on their owner’s things or tear up upholstery.

 Otherwise, they are relaxing household companions, and love to be around their families, even if they are not very outward about it.

 The Basset Hound is known for being a pretty low maintenance dog.
 They are not very energetic, making for relatively relaxing company.

-These dogs aren’t very playful either so their very much needed exercise will have to be initiated by the owner.
+These dogs are NOT very playful either, so their very much needed exercise will have to be initiated by the owner.

 These qualities make them good apartment dogs, although, their vocalization might make owners want to think twice about introducing them into such an environment.
 Neighbors don’t tend to be too fond of the loud noises that these dogs can produce.